Yemen at the Paralympics

-Yemen made its Paralympic Games début at the 1992 Summer Paralympics in Barcelona, with a three-man delegation.
+Yemen made its Paralympic Games debut at the 1992 Summer Paralympics in Barcelona, with a three-man delegation.
 A.M.
-Al-Hamdany competed in the marathon (TW3-4 category), along with Said Al-Huribi, who also competed in swimming, in the 50m freestyle (S6).
+Al-Hamdany competed in the marathon (TW3-4 category), along with Said Al-Huribi, who also competed in the 50m freestyle (S6).
 Shaif Al-Kawlany was scheduled to enter two events in table tennis, but was a non-starter in both.
 None of the three men won a medal.

-Yemen have not return to the Paralympics after that.
+Torn by conflict, Yemen had not returned to the Paralympics after 1992 until 2020.

+In Tokyo, Yemen was represented by two shot putters, Naseb Fateh Mohammed Alraoad and Belqes Ahmed Hezam Taresh, with Taresh being the only female athlete to represent Yemen at the Paralympics.
+Alraoad would go on to compete for Yemen again in 2024.